 2019 Nana Kwame Adjei-Brenyah for Friday Black (Mariner Books)

 ELIGIBILITY AND SUBMISSION GUIDELINES

-Please note that candidates for this Award will be nominated by a panel of judges.
+Please note that candidates for this Award will be nominated internally by a panel of judges.
 Nominations will not be accepted.
 Please visit our FAQ page.

 - Must be published in the United States.

 - May be of any genre (fiction, memoir, essay, general nonfiction, poetry)

 - Must possess significant literary merit, illustrate great originality, and possess strong potential for lasting influence.